psi4/psi4/doc/sphinxman/source/notes_py.rst

 .. note:: All |PSIfour| keyword names and values are insensitive to case, both those that are placed in ``set`` blocks and as Python function arguments.
-   The few exceptions are documented for the :py:func:`~driver.database` function, where case structure must match the database file.
+   The one exception is documented for the *subset* option in the :py:func:`~wrappers.database` function, where case structure must match the database file.

 .. _`op_py_bool`: